- the kind of information Racing Victoria may collect about you, how it is collected and how it is held by Racing

 - government agencies, as required or authorised by law;

-- contractors, who may assist in the conduct of investigations;
+- contractors, who may assist in the conduct of investigations or who are providing services to Racing Victoria, such as Racing Analytical Services Limited;

 - other Principal Racing Authorities and Racing Codes (including Greyhound Racing Victoria and Harness Racing Victoria), including to assist with licensing interstate and/or international participants, interstate and/or international investigations in appropriate circumstances or when disciplinary action is taken against a person;

-- the Racing Integrity Commissioner, in relation to integrity investigations or matters as required or authorised by law; or
+- police and regulatory authorities such as the Victorian Commission for Gambling and Liquor Regulation, the State Revenue Office and the Racing Integrity Commissioner, in relation to integrity investigations or matters as required or authorised by law; or

 - the Registrar of Racehorses, when a horse is registered for racing.